gxercavins/dataflow-samples/UTILS/schema-in-GCS/README.md

 # Schema in GCS file

-In this example, originally written as an [answer](https://stackoverflow.com/a/59504952/6121516) to a StackOverflow question, we want to use an auxiliary schema stored in GCS.
+In this example, originally written as an [answer](https://stackoverflow.com/a/59504952/6121516) to a StackOverflow question, we want to use a schema stored in GCS to incorporate it into our data.
 We'll explore two ways to do so: using side inputs and the start bundle method.

 ## Example

-We'll download a BigQuery schema from a public table and upload it to GCS:
+To start, we'll download a BigQuery schema from a public table (`schema.json`) and upload it to GCS:

 ```bash
 bq show --schema bigquery-public-data:usa_names.usa_1910_current > schema.json
 gsutil cp schema.json gs://$BUCKET
 ```

+We can pretty print it using `json.tool`:

 ```bash
 $ python3 -m json.tool < schema.json